gmofishsauce/y4/customasm/README.md

 ## Usage

-The script `asm` in this directory is the assembler.
-It embeds the rules and runs customasm. so you should never need to run customasm directly, nor should you need to #include any rules as described in the documentation for customasm.
+The script `asm` in this directory is the y4 assembler.
+It embeds the rules and runs customasm.
+You should never need to run customasm directly, nor should you need to
+#include any "rules" as described in the documentation for customasm--the script takes
+care of that.

 ## Output

 The binary result file is written to y4.bin.

+## TODO

+Create a disassembler.
+Create a few tests that assemble source code, run the disassembler, and verify that the results match the original source code.